-Cleve Cheney has been in conservation for 27 years, of which 20 years were spent with the National Parks Board – most of it in the Kruger National Park.
+Cleve Cheney has been in conservation for 27 years, of which 20 years were spent with the National Parks Board. most of it in the Kruger National Park.
 During the time spent in the Kruger National Park, Cleve culled no less than 50 elephants with a rifle and he has hunted most African game during culling operations.

 Until recently, Cleve was a lecturer at the South African Wildlife College where was a lecturer and instructor.
 He has a diploma in Nature Conservation and a MA degree in Animal Physiology.
 Over the years Cleve has written more than a hundred articles on tracking, hunting, survival skills, and bow and rifle hunting.
-He started an 18 month long professional hunters course at the SA Wildlife College where he trained the first group of professional hunters.
+He started an 18-month-long professional hunters course at the SA Wildlife College where he trained the first group of professional hunters.

-Cleve has trained many bow hunters and his educative articles on how to hunt African game, as well as many other articles on different aspects of archery bow hunting and bush skills, has been published in Africa’s Bowhunter, Game and Hunt magazine, Universal Hunter and many other magazines.
-He has been the lead article writer for Africa’s Bowhunter for more than 14 years.
+Cleve has trained many bow hunters and his educative articles on how to hunt African game, as well as many other articles on different aspects of archery bow hunting and bush skills, have been published in Africa's Bowhunter, Game and Hunt magazine, Universal Hunter and many other magazines.
+He has been the lead article writer for Africa's Bowhunter for more than 14 years.